Curtis Wilbur Sailor Stands Watch

-Seaman Apprentice Jahmari Steele-Johnson, from Birmingham, Alabama, looks through binoculars on the starboard bridge wing of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) while departing the Port of Saipan, April 20, 2025.
+Ensign Tamerat Mandanis, from Ashburn, Virginia, stands Officer of the Deck in-port watch on the quarterdeck of the Arleigh Burke-class guided-missile destroyer USS Curtis Wilbur (DDG 54) while ported at Naval Base Guam, April 22, 2025.
 Curtis Wilbur, assigned to the Nimitz Carrier Strike Group, is underway in the U.S. 7th Fleet area of operations on a scheduled deployment, demonstrating the U.S. Navy’s unwavering commitment to a free and open Indo-Pacific.
 (U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Mark Bergado)

 |Date Taken: